jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HM 76 Transition: FDPA companies
 [Repealed]

+### Subpart HP — Taxation of members of certain multinational groups

+### HP 1 Liability for multinational top-up tax
+Payment of tax
+(1) A constituent entity (entity A) that is required to pay an amount of tax for a fiscal year under the applied global anti-base erosion rules must pay the amount to the Commissioner.
+Joint and several liability
+(2) Each constituent entity that is located in New Zealand under the applied global anti-base erosion rules and that is a member of the same MNE group as entity A is jointly and severally liable with entity A for the amount of tax for the fiscal year payable by entity A under the applied global anti-base erosion rules.
+Member leaving MNE group
+(3) If a constituent entity (entity B) that is a member of the same MNE group as entity A leaves the MNE group, entity B is relieved from liability under subsection (2) for a fiscal year if—
+  (a) the assessment of entity A’s multinational top-up tax liability for the fiscal year is made after entity B leaves the MNE group; and
+  (b) the amount assessed is more than an earlier assessment of entity A’s multinational top-up tax liability for the fiscal year; and
+  (c) the Commissioner considers that the removal of the liability will not significantly prejudice the recovery, or likely recovery, of the amount of multinational top-up tax assessed for the fiscal year; and
+  (d) the Commissioner notifies entity A and entity B that the requirements of paragraph (c) are met.

+### HP 2 Payment date for multinational top-up tax
+A constituent entity must pay its multinational top-up tax for a fiscal year to the Commissioner by,— (a) for the first fiscal year for which the constituent entity is required to provide a return under section 78J of the Tax Administration Act 1994, the date that is 20 months after the end of the fiscal year:
+  (b) otherwise, the date that is 16 months after the end of the fiscal year.

+### HP 3 Application of global anti-base erosion model rules
+What this section does
+(1) This section provides for the application of the global anti-base erosion model rules in determining the obligations of a person under the Inland Revenue Acts.
+Modifications to global anti-base erosion model rules (2) For the purposes of determining the obligations of a person under the Inland Revenue Acts, the global anti-base erosion model rules are modified in the ways specified in schedule 25B (Items modifying global anti-base erosion model rules).
+Application of global anti-base erosion model rules (3) Subject to any regulations made under section 226G of the Tax Administration Act 1994, the global anti-base erosion model rules apply for a fiscal year—
+  (a) as modified by subsection (2); and
+  (b) subject to the modifications made by subsection (2), in accordance with—
+    (i) the most recent commentary to the global anti-base erosion model rules developed by the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (the Inclusive Framework) and published by the OECD before the start of the fiscal year; and
+    (ii) the most recent guidance on the interpretation or administration of the global anti-base erosion model rules issued by the Inclusive Framework and published by the OECD before the start of the fiscal year.
+Commentary or guidance prevails
+(4) For the purposes of subsection (3)﻿(b), if there is a conflict between the global anti-base erosion model rules and commentary or guidance described in that paragraph, the commentary or guidance prevails.
+Relationship between provisions
+(5) Subsection (4) does not limit or affect any of the modifications to the global anti-base erosion model rules made by subsection (2).

+### HP 4 Meaning of terms defined in global anti-base erosion model rules
+In the application of this subpart, sections 78H to 78J and 92BA of the Tax Administration Act 1994, and the global anti-base erosion model rules for a fiscal year, a term defined in the global anti-base erosion model rules and used in the Inland Revenue Acts has the meaning that it has at the start of the fiscal year under the global anti-base erosion model rules as modified by section HP 3(2).

 ### Subpart HR — Other entities

 ### HR 1 Partnerships and joint ventures